Case Name: Sherry Evans-Carmichael v. Liberty Mutual Group Inc.

 Claimant’s Employer: Los Alamos National Laboratory (“LANL”).

 Other Important Factors: LANS assumed direct management of LANL on June 1, 2006.
 (Doc.
 22-2).
 LANS is a private limited liability company formed by the UC, Bechtel, BWXT Government Group, Inc., and URS.
 Id.
-Prior to June 1, 2006, LANL was managed by the UC.
+Before June 1, 2006, LANL was managed by the UC.
 In February 2006, Plaintiff filed a claim for Short Term Disability and Supplemental Disability benefits, which was denied on April 14, 2006, under the UC Policy.
-Plaintiff continued to work for LANL through June 1, 2006, to sometime in August 2006.
+The Plaintiff continued to work for LANL from June 1, 2006, to sometime in August 2006.
 The record reflects that, after June 1, 2006, Plaintiff continued to correspond with Defendant regarding her claim, persisting with her claim and providing additional relevant information.
 Eventually, after several years, Plaintiff’s claim was approved, and she began receiving benefits after October 2013.
 However, at some point, Defendant created an additional, new claim on Plaintiff’s behalf, assigning a new claim number and a disability date of August 11, 2006, which was after LANS assumed management of LANL.
 As a result, Defendant granted and calculated Plaintiff’s disability benefits under the LANS Policy.
 The parties dispute whether, based on these facts, the UC Policy or the LANS Policy applies to Plaintiff’s disability claim.

 Holding: “Based on the factual contentions summarized above, as supported by the evidence provided by the parties and the argument of counsel, the Court construes Plaintiff’s disability “claims” as one claim, which was originally filed in February 2006, and denied under the UC Policy in April 2006.
 Defendant maintains that it created the new claim based on Plaintiff’s representation that she had stopped working at LANL in August 2006.
 However, while the record reflects that Defendant did create a new, separate disability claim on Plaintiff’s behalf, there is no evidence of Plaintiff filing a disability claim after June 1, 2006.
-The Court is left with no satisfactory explanation for the creation of this new claim, other than that Defendant applied a new date of disability based on Plaintiff’s last day of employment, which was after LANS took over management control of LANL.
+The Court is left with no satisfactory explanation for the creation of this new claim other than that Defendant applied a new date of disability based on Plaintiff’s last day of employment, which was after LANS took over management control of LANL.
 Further, the parties agree that the nature and object of Plaintiff’s current disability claim are identical to the claim filed in February 2006.
-Indeed, the only circumstance that appears to have changed subsequent to the denial of her claim in April 2006, is that the management of LANL changed from UC to LANS.
-While Plaintiff continued to correspond with Defendant regarding her disability benefits claim after it was denied, she never filed, or intended to file, an additional claim.
-Rather, Plaintiff challenges the denial of disability benefits in April 2006, under the UC Policy.
+Indeed, the only circumstance that appears to have changed after the denial of her claim in April 2006 is that the management of LANL changed from UC to LANS.
+While Plaintiff continued to correspond with Defendant regarding her disability benefits claim after it was denied, she never filed or intended to file, an additional claim.
+Rather, Plaintiff challenged the denial of disability benefits in April 2006 under the UC Policy.
 In fact, Defendant itself refers to this correspondence as a “third appeal request.”

 Summary: “For the foregoing reasons, this Court finds that it does not have subject matter jurisdiction over this matter.
 Because Defendant originally removed the case from state court, IT IS THEREFORE ORDERED that this case be REMANDED to First Judicial District Court for the State of New Mexico for further proceedings.”